a3chron/gith/README.md

 - [ ] add confirmation for things like force branch delete

-- [ ] adjust version info for small terminals & imprve display / coloring

 - [ ] "remove remote" add dimmed remote url in selection -> for all add Label with name & optional description

 - [ ] clarify "out, err := git.GetRemotes(); m.Err = out" logic, siwth these two

 - [ ] "Push Tag" Load All functionality

-- [ ] bug: double space before success end
+- [ ] bug: double space before success end (this could be a feature?)

 - [ ] delete tag deletes localy not remote, for remote: git push origin --delete <tagname>